kaptajnspaek/opencv/portfolio.md

 ### Methodology and process

-In these pictures the different shapes are to be classified by type.
+<p>In these pictures the different shapes are to be classified by type.</p>
 ![img](right%20triangle.PNG)
 ![img](triangle.PNG)

-To preprocess the images are run through a color change, canny edge detection and finally a blur.
+<p>To preprocess the images are run through a color change, canny edge detection and finally a blur.</p>

 First the image is converted to grayscale with the builtin cvtColor function to get rid of the colors which are unnecessary in this case.
 ![img](/shapes/gray.PNG)